 - GPT (Get Paid To) Sites – These sites pay very small wages for a variety of different tasks.

 - Focus groups – These offer some high payouts for easy work but they're infrequent.
 Try Respondent.io or User Interviews.

-For more ideas (and higher-income opportunities), check out my guide on how to start working from home full-time.
+For more ideas, check out these ways to make extra money or my guide on how to start working from home.

 If you use other survey apps and you're looking to add a new one to your arsenal, Eureka is a decent choice.
 It's a bit finicky at times and it's still very new, but development on it seems active and it's improving often.

-Have you used the Eureka app or site before?
-Please click here to leave your own short Eureka Surveys review in the comments or fill out this form to help make this review/guide more accurate!
+- Have you used the Eureka app or site before?
+Please click here to leave your own short Eureka Surveys review in the comments!
 Thanks – it helps a lot.